 ELIGIBILITY REQUIREMENTS include the Ph.D. (or equivalent) at the time of application and a substantial record of publication.
 The School takes into account the stage of the scholar’s academic career when considering the list of publications, but in general applicants should have at least several articles already published in scholarly publications in order to be considered eligible.
 Qualified candidates of any nationality are invited to apply.
 Scholars are not required to have a current institutional affiliation.

 MEMBERS ARE EXPECTED to remain in residence in Princeton during term time.
 Members’ only other obligation is to pursue their own research.
 If they wish, they may also participate in seminars and meetings within the Institute, and there are ample opportunities for contacts with scholars at nearby universities.

-FUNDING FOR MEMBERS comes from a variety of sources including the Institute for Advanced Study’s own endowment, grants from the Gerda Henkel Foundation and the Andrew W. Mellon Foundation.
+FUNDING FOR MEMBERS comes from a variety of sources including the Institute for Advanced Study’s own endowment, grants from the Gerda Henkel Foundation, the Andrew W. Mellon Foundation and other sources.
 The School will also welcome scholars sponsored by the American Council of Learned Societies through the Frederick Burkhardt Fellowships for recently tenured professors.
 (Applications for that program must be submitted directly to ACLS.
-For information see the ACLS website: http://www.acls.org/programs/burkhardt/.)
+For information see the ACLS website: http://www.acls.org/programs/burkhardt.)

 Further information and membership application materials may be found on the School’s web site, www.hs.ias.edu.
-Our online application for the 2014-2015 academic year will be available as of June 1st on the web at: https://applications.ias.edu.
+See also the supplementary information page.
 Inquiries may be sent by email to the Administrative Officer at firstname.lastname@example.org or by post to: School of Historical Studies, Institute for Advanced Study, Einstein Drive, Princeton, New Jersey 08540.
-Completed membership applications must be submitted by November 1, 2013.
+Completed membership applications must be submitted by November 1, 2014.